September 1, 2020

 A Complete Support Network, Free Food, Serving the Community

 Santa Monica College has the most comprehensive student support and counseling network in California, encompassing career and academic counseling to ensure that a student can reach their self-chosen goal as well as services that support their wellbeing outside the classroom.
-There are 20 specific counseling areas that provide individual, tailored support including the Black Collegians Umoja Community, a Career Services Center, the Adelante Program, SMC Dream Program, Veterans Resource Center, Guardian Scholars, and dozens more.
+There are 20 specific counseling areas that provide individual, tailored support including the Black Collegians Umoja Community, a Career Services Center, the Adelante Program, SMC Dream Program, Veterans Success Center, Guardian Scholars, and dozens more.

 Nearly all the workshops & events that would normally take place on-campus have also been moved to an online format.
 In addition to attending classes at their convenience, students will have access to a full calendar of extra-curricular events online—everything from transfer, financial aid, and career preparation workshops to sessions on mindfulness, mental health for students of color, safe zone group sessions for LGBTQ+ students, and many more.